-- Parcel fabric map layers must be from a database connection established as the database parcel fabric owner or administrator.
-This is the database user that is referenced in the database connection when the parcel fabric is created.
+- Parcel fabric map layers must be from a database connection established as the database parcel fabric owner.
+This is the database user who is referenced in the database connection when the parcel fabric is created.

-- Right-click your database connection in the Catalog pane and click Geodatabase Connection Properties.
+- Right-click the database connection in the Catalog pane and click Geodatabase Connection Properties.

 - On the Geodatabase Connection Properties dialog box, choose Branch under Versioning Type, and click OK.

-- Branch versions can only be edited using feature services.
-If the versioning type of your geodatabase connection is not set to branch versioning, you cannot edit your parcel fabric once it's published.
+Branch versions can only be edited using feature services.
+If the versioning type of the geodatabase connection is not set to branch versioning, you cannot publish a parcel fabric.

 - Right-click the parcel fabric in the Catalog pane, and click Add To New Map to add the parcel fabric and its associated layers to a new map.